vincentbernat/network-lab/README.md

 Other tools
 -----------

-There exist many other tools to run network labs:
+There exist many other tools to run network labs that may not be as hacky as this one:

  - [CORE](http://www.nrl.navy.mil/itd/ncs/products/core).
 It uses
    Linux network namespaces and provides a GUI tool.
 This is a very